salsita/gitflow/README.rst

 feedback.

 Feel free to fork this repo and to commit your additions.
-For a list of all contributors, please see the `AUTHORS.txt` file.
+For a list of all contributors, please see the :file:`AUTHORS.txt`.

-You will need `unittest2` to run the tests.
+You will need :module:`unittest2` to run the tests.

 License terms
 ==================

-git-flow is published under the liberal terms of the BSD License, see the `LICENSE.txt` file.
+git-flow is published under the liberal terms of the BSD License, see the :file:`LICENSE.txt`.
 Although the BSD License does not require you to share any modifications you make to the source code, you are very much encouraged and invited to contribute back your modifications to the community, preferably in a Github fork, of